 - Select Run at the top right to run the query.

-- On the Queries > Results page, the query status shows as Submitted.
+- In Query designer > Results, the query status shows as Submitted.
 After the query status changes to Succeeded, you can view it, share it, download it (in .csv file format), delete it, or Copy an OData link to use in a visualization tool, such as Power BI or Excel.

 Meeting query results